Transport Disability Incentives and Subsidies

 Transport Disability Incentives and Subsidies (TDIS) review

-During early 2017, Transport for NSW announced a review of subsidies and incentives for point to point transport services for people with a disability.
-The purpose of the review is to make recommendations on the future operation of the Taxi Transport Subsidy Scheme and the incentives provided to Wheelchair Accessible Taxi operators and drivers to provide services to customers with disability.
+The TDIS review considered subsidies and incentives for point to point transport services for people with a disability.
+The purpose of the review was to make recommendations on the future operation of the Taxi Transport Subsidy Scheme and the incentives provided to Wheelchair Accessible Taxi operators and drivers to provide services to customers with disability.

 Taxi Transport Subsidy Scheme